thesign3r/aoe/README.md

 Combined with many **Included CSS3 animations** AOE aims to provice the fastest possible solution for animating elements as they appear in users viewport.

-**AOE** comes with Mutation Observer, so it can listen for new elements and automatically register new Intersection Observer.

 ## Table of Contents
 - [Overview](#overview)
 	- [Table of Contents](#table-of-contents)